 Beyond the scope of these situations, if you’ve arranged more than one component of the trip, the answer should be ‘Yes’.
 Tour Operator liability is not a legal requirement.
 Yet it is strongly recommended.
 Especially if your business intends to generate a profit from arranging the tour.
 If something were to go wrong, irrespective of whether it was your fault, the rider could seek damages from you.
 Typically, these claims fall under three categories:

 - Loss of value – the difference between a 5* hotel and 3* hotel

 - Out-of-pocket expenses – additional cost following a breach of contract

 - Loss of enjoyment – compensation for distress or disappointment.

 One of the costliest scenarios is if the accommodation providers you had arranged are deemed negligent.
 Were your riders to get ill from the meals provided, or catch a bug from an unclean pool, the costs can escalate.
 Particularly if they must take time off work.

 You could also be liable for the negligence of suppliers.
-A claim could arise from something as innocuous as a slip in a hotel, or a fall on a group ride.
-This liability falls to you.
+A claim could arise from something as innocuous as a slip in a hotel.
 Even if you insist your riders arrange their own travel insurances policies covering medical costs and repatriation, wider liability settlements often subrogate back to the tour operator.

-What solutions do I have for my tour operators insurance?
+What solutions do I have for my tour operators Liability insurance?